• Skip to primary navigation

 Oils from the citrus aroma family contain photosensitizing molecules.
 Exposure to sunlight after applying any citrus oil to your skin can cause photosensitivity and increase the risk of sunburn.

-After applying any citrus oils on your skin, whether in the form of a lotion or perfume, you must take care to protect the area from direct sunlight for at least 12 hours.
+After applying citrus oils on your skin, whether as a lotion or perfume, you must protect the area from direct sunlight for at least 12 hours.
 Exposing the skin to sunlight before 12 hours could result in dark patches or even burns.

 13. Follow Recommended Dosage And Usage Guidelines